Monitor Flicker Test: Check Any Screen for PWM and Other Flicker

 If your screen pulses and you are sensitive to it, you have three honest options, ranked by how reliably they work:

 2. Keep hardware brightness high, dim with software.
-Since PWM is worst at low brightness, keep the backlight near full and use a software overlay to darken the image instead.
+Since PWM is worst at low brightness, keep the backlight near full and use a software dimmer to darken the image instead.
 This avoids the deep low-brightness pulsing.

 3. Raise brightness and soften the room.
 A free partial fix: nudge brightness up and add gentle ambient light so the screen does not need to blind you.

+Not sure whether your panel dims with PWM or DC in the first place?
+Our guide to PWM monitors and how to spot them covers what the specs do and do not tell you.
 For the full background on why low-frequency PWM causes symptoms, who is most sensitive, and how OLED and LCD differ, read our PWM flicker and headaches hub.
 For the broader picture on screen comfort, see the digital eye strain guide.

 Keep brightness high, skip the deep flicker

-Download CircadianShield
+Get CircadianShield

 Frequently asked questions